scooter99boston/bbu-gf/docs/gf_controlled/governing_bodies.md

 * Meeting Page Location Steward Council Meeting Page

 ## Committees

+### Membership Committee
+Sustainabiklity campaign from time to time.

+### Finance Committee
+Sustainabiklity campaign from time to time.

 ### Audit Committee
 The Audit Committee is responsible for assisting the BoD in fulfilling its governance responsibilities by providing oversight of the Bedrock Consortium Foundation’s financial reporting, internal control systems, risk management systems, and internal and external audit functions.
 Members of this committee are appointed by the BoD.